suncoast-devs/handbook/lessons/misc-quick-reference/useful-console-commands.md

 `terminal program` we use to run that shell.
 You can think of the `terminal` like your browser and the `shell` like the web page it contains.

-Different operating systems use different tools for both of the `terminal` and the `shell`.
+Different operating systems use different tools for both the `terminal` and the `shell`.
 For instance, on Mac OS we use the `Terminal` application to interact with our shell of either `bash` or `zsh` (depending on your OS version).
 On Linux, we use a terminal application that varies based on which version of Linux you are using.
-However, the shell is typically again either `bash` or `zsh`.
+However, the shell is typically either `bash` or `zsh`.
 On Windows, both the terminal and shell are called `PowerShell`.

 The commands might be slightly different across all operating systems, but the ideas are the same.